Coronavirus: Latest testing, monitoring numbers in Michigan

 The Michigan Department of Health and Human Services have been updating the latest numbers on coronavirus in the state.

-As of March 5, 406 cases were referred for assessment and/or monitoring, to date (This includes referrals from CDC airport quarantine stations, self-referrals, close contacts of pending PUIs and healthcare provider referrals entered by local health departments), and 16 tests have been approved in total, to date.
-82 are being actively monitored.
+There are currently no confirmed coronavirus cases in Michigan, as of March 8.

-All eight of those tests (1 Allegan, 2 Macomb, 2 Oakland, 2 Washtenaw, 1 out of state) were negative for the new coronavirus.
-The other eight tests have pending results.
+As of March 8, 36 people in Michigan had tested negative for the virus and 88 were still being monitored.
+Tests are pending on 11 people.

-There are currently zero confirmed coronavirus cases in Michigan, as of March 5.
+To date, 440 have been referred for assessment and or monitoring, to date, in Michigan.

 Michigan is able to conduct testing for coronavirus at a state lab.
 Michigan is preparing for the possibility of the coronavirus making its way to the state.
 An Emergency Operations Center in Lansing went into action last week at the request of Michigan Gov. Gretchen Whitmer.